KSpiliop/Fraud_Detection/README.md

 - the full dictionary of the parameters (param),
 - the train dataset in XGBoost format (train),
 - the number of boosting iterations  (num_boost),
-- a watchlist with datasets information to show progress (evals),
+- [ a watchlist with datasets information to show progress (evals) ] --> this is commented-out below.
-- the frequency of reporting (verbose_eval), here set to no reporting at all to avoid a very lengthy output.